 - 1.4.
-This Safety Guide covers all aspects of operational radiation protection and radioactive waste management relevant to design and operation of research reactors.
-It identifies important components that should be considered at the design stage with regard to facilitating radiation protection and radioactive waste management.
-It also recommends good practices in implementing operational radiation protection programmes and radioactive waste management programmes and in their optimization.
-However, certain topics are not dealt with in detail here, owing to their specialized nature, such as environmental monitoring, disposal of radioactive waste, management of spent fuel and off- site emergency response.
-These topics are covered in other IAEA publications [54-76] and this Safety Guide should be used in conjunction with them. - 1.5.
+This Safety Guide covers all aspects of operational radiation protection and radioactive waste management.
+However, certain topics are not dealt with in detail here, owing to their specialized nature, such as environmental monitoring, disposal of radioactive waste, management of spent fuel and offsite emergency response.
+These topics are covered in other IAEA publications [4-6] and this Safety Guide should be used in conjunction with them. - 1.5.
 This Safety Guide is applicable to research reactors.
 However, some flexibility in its application is warranted on the basis of the specific characteristics of each research reactor, as mentioned in paras 1.7-1.10 (on the graded approach), or the relevant national regulations.
 The extent to which the recommendations provided in this Safety Guide are to be applied should be agreed upon between the operating organization and the regulatory body. - 1.6.
 This Safety Guide does not provide guidance on radiation protection and radioactive waste management in the decommissioning of research reactors. - 1.7.
 Research reactors are used for a variety of purposes, leading to different design features and operational regimes.
 Design and operating characteristics may vary significantly since experimental devices may affect the performance of reactors.
 In addition, the need for greater flexibility in their use requires a different approach to achieving or managing safety in comparison with the approach used for nuclear power reactors. - 1.8.
-The potential hazard to the public from research reactors is generally small compared with that from power reactors [76].
-However, this may not be the case for workers. - 1.9.
-The factors to be considered in deciding whether certain guidelines provided here may be waived in applying a graded approach_include: - (a) The power level of the reactor power; - (b) The radiological source term: - (c) The amount and enrichment of fissile material and fissionable material present; - (d) Spent fuel storage areas, high pressure systems, heating systems and the storage of flammables, fuelaccumulators, etc., which may affect the safety of the reactor;

-- (e) The type of fuel elements and its chemical composition; - (f) The type and mass of moderator, reflector and coolant;
+The potential hazard to the public from research reactors is generally small compared with that from power reactors [7].
+However, this may not be the case for workers - 1.9.
+The factors to be considered in deciding whether certain guidelines provided here may be waived in applying a graded approach include: - (a) The power level of the reactor; - (b) The radiological source term; - (c) The amount and enrichment of fissile material and fissionable material present; - (d) Spent fuel storage areas, high pressure systems, heating systems, fuel accumulators, etc., which may affect the safety of the reactor; - (e) The type of fuel elements; - (f) The type and mass of moderator, reflector and coolant;

-- (g) The amount of reactivity that can be introduced and its rate of introduction, reactivity control, and inherent and engineered safety features: - (h) The presence of a quality of the containment structure or other means of confinement; - (i) The utilization of the reactor (experimental devices, tests, radioisotope production, reactor physics experiments, etc.); - (j) The location of the site, including the potential for external hazards (including those due to the proximity of other nuclear facilities) and the characteristics of airborne and liquid releases of radioactive material Site evaluation: - (k) The reactor's proximity to people population groups and the feasibility of implementing emergency plans.
+- (g) The amount of reactivity that can be introduced and its rate of introduction, reactivity control, and inherent and engineered safety features: - (h) The presence of a containment structure or other means of confinement; - (i) The utilization of the reactor (experimental devices, tests, reactor physics experiments, etc.); - (j) Site evaluation; - (k) The reactor's proximity to people.